Maps of Iceland

 What Are the Regions of Iceland?

 Iceland is divided into eight regions.
-Take a look at the map of Icelandic regions below — the regions are marked with numbers.
+Take a look at the map of Iceland's regions below.

 Image by Bjarki S on Wikimedia Commons